darobin/web-schema/README.md

 # Overview

-`json-validation` is a small library that performs, shockingly enough, validation of JSON documents.
-It supports a limited subset of JSON Schema.
+It is extremely common for web applications to be using JSON as the payload format to talk to a server backend.
+What's more, these are often edited through HTML forms.
+While JSON Schema is overall fine for general-purpose JSON validation, HTML forms do have some specificities that it would make sense to apply to validating JSON as well since those two technologies are brought to work together.

+`web-schema` is a small library that intends to perform this union.
+It currently supports a subset of JSON Schema.
+I am in the process of adding new types that correspond to what HTML forms can do.
+Some are trivial (e.g. using "text" instead of "string" to signal that that schema item is best edited through a `textarea`) while others are more advanced (e.g.
+"html" for editable content, "email", "url", and other input types.).

 # Installing

 The usual simple:

-    npm install json-validation
+    npm install web-schema

-In order to run in a browser, you simply need to include the `json-validation.js` file, after having included `underscore.js` on which it depends.
+In order to run in a browser, you simply need to include the `web-schema.js` file, after having included `underscore.js` on which it depends.

 # Why not JSON Schema, one of the existing implementations?